ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/dsq.md

 module load Tools/dSQ
 ```

 `dSQ.py` takes a few arguments, then passes the rest directly to sbatch, either by writing a script to stdout that you should capture to a file.
 Unlike SimpleQueue, **the resources you request will be given to each job in the array (each line in your job file)**, e.g. requesting 2 GB of RAM with dSQ will run each individual job with a separate 2 GB of RAM available.
-Without specifying any additional sbatch arguments, some defaults will be set. run `sbatch --help` or see https://slurm.schedmd.com/sbatch.html for more info on sbatch options.
+Without specifying any additional sbatch arguments, some defaults will be set. run `sbatch --help` or see the [official Slurm documentation](https://slurm.schedmd.com/sbatch.html) for more info on sbatch options.

 ```
 dSQ.py --jobfile jobfile [dSQ args] [slurm args] > run.sh